Amsterdam in bloom

 You can get some great tips from hundreds of Dutch gardeners on how they cultivate their vegetables and plants, as well as new and innovating techniques in horticulture.

 After traversing Holland’s greenhouses, make a stop at some of the tulip farms.
 Kop and Bollenstreek and Floraholland, the largest flower auction in the world, are all only 30 minutes from Amsterdam.

 Keep an eye out in mid-February when the participating greenhouses will be announced.

-19-23 April, otherwise known as flower parade week, will see a 42km flower parade through the country, starting in Noordwijk and ending in Haarlem.
+On 21 April, the magnificent flower parade will take its 42km journey through the country, starting in Noordwijk and ending in Haarlem.
 Hundreds of thousands of visitors will come to witness this outstanding parade and flower arrangements of remarkable artistic skill.
-Past processions have seen a distorted purple metropolis, gargantuan tigers and oriental terracotta armies.
+Past processions have seen a beautiful Dutch windmills, gargantuan tigers and oriental terracotta armies, all made from flowers.
 It will, of course, pass by Keukenhof, the garden of Europe, so while you’re watching the parade you can admire the striking Dutch bulb fields.

 Once it has made its 42km journey, all the parade floats with be on display in Haarlem’s Grote Market.
 The beauty of these inventive pieces are a phenomena and are sure to leave you gawping as it passes by, with the fragrant perfumes of the flowers only adding to the experience.

 National Geographic has planned a cross-country tulip route– perfect if you’re taking the car.
 Start in Haarlem and head to the Frans Hals Museum for breath-taking artwork of natural landscapes.

 If you time if right you could even stop by the parade floats in Grote Market and take in the stunning designs.